Entanglement dynamics of light's orbital angular momentum under a Lorentz boost: Introduction

-In this study, to the best of our knowledge, we consider the first principal dynamics of the OAM entanglement in moving inertia frames under a Lorentz boost.The OAM entanglement is particularly interesting because it involves a spatial mode of radiation with high-dimensional entanglement potential, in contrast to polarization, which is orientation-related and only two-dimensional.
-First, we study the co-moving detection frames with a Zero RM, and then we extend the idea to a Non-Zero RM between observes of the entangled state.
+In this study, to the best of our knowledge, we consider the first principal dynamics of the OAM entanglement in moving inertial frames under a Lorentz boost.
+The OAM entanglement is particularly interesting because it involves a spatial mode of radiation with high-dimensional entanglement potential, in contrast to polarization, which is orientation-related and only two-dimensional.
+First, we study co-moving detection frames with a zero relative motion (Zero RM), and then we extend the idea to a non-zero relative motion (Non-Zero RM) between observes of the entangled state.
 In the case of Non-Zero RM, we distinguish between two specific viewpoints.
 In this scenario, we choose to have one of the observers to stay in the source frame (rest frame), then we have two possibilities for the prediction outcomes of probability amplitude.
 The first scheme (Non-Zero RM1) occurs in the rest frame of the source while in the second one (Non-Zero RM2) the measurements takes place from the perspective of the moving frame of reference.
 Our work shows that the entanglement will no longer be preserved in moving reference frames as maximally as in the case of detectors being fixed in the rest frame.
 We analyze the behavior of the mentioned systems by observing key quantities such as entanglement entropy, purity, effective dimensionality and negativity.
 These are the metrics for the entanglement dynamics in a quantum system.
 They undergo significant changes upon the relativistic motion of the moving frames.
 In both Zero RM and Non-Zero RM1 dynamics, there is a lower or upper bounds for the above metrics.
 Here, the degree of entanglement reduces substantially as $\gamma(v)$ increases, but entanglement still exists, though only for a few effective modes.
 However, the story is different from the perspective of the moving frame in the Non-Zero RM2.
-In this case, as will be seen the entanglement will degrade completely for high values of $\gamma(v)$ regardless of modes number being entangled in the source frame.
-No matter how many modes are initially entangled in the source frame, the final state at the LC will not be entangled.
-This poetically means:\\ ``PHOTONS DO NOT SEE ENTANGLEMENT."
+As will be shown, in this case the entanglement degrades completely for high values of $\gamma(v)$ regardless of modes number being entangled in the source frame.
+No matter how many modes are initially entangled in the source frame, the final state near the light cone (LC) becomes unentangled, i.e., the state becomes separable.